Gabali

 The Gabali (Gaulish: *Gabli) were a Gallic tribe dwelling in the later Gévaudan region during the Iron Age and the Roman period.

 Name

-They are mentioned as Gabalos or Gabalis by Caesar (mid-1st c.
+They are named as Gabali by Caesar (mid-1st c.
 BC), as Gabalei͂s (Γαβαλεῖς) by Strabo (early 1st c.
 AD), as Gabales by Pliny (1st c.
 AD), and as Tábaloi (Τάβαλοι) by Ptolemy (2nd c.
 AD).

 The ethnonym Gabali is a Latinized form of Gaulish *Gabloi.
 It derives from the stem gablo- (cf. Olr. gabul, Middle Welsh gafl, OBret. gabl), initially designating the 'forked branch of a tree', then more generally a 'fork'.
 The name is related to the Gallo-Latin *gabalottus ('spear'), which may have given the word javelot in French.

 The city of Javols, attested ca. 400 AD as civitas Gabalum ('civitas of the Gabali', Javols in 1109), and the Gévaudan region, attested in the 1st c.
 AD as Gabalicus pagus (Gavuldanum in the 10th c., Gavalda in the 13th c.), are named after the Gallic tribe.